keithtmccartney/effective-octo-bassoon/README.md

 ## Notes:

 * I learned about the ```RenderFragment``` (dependent on ```Microsoft.AspNetCore.Blazor.RenderTree```) which 'Represents a segment of UI content, implemented as a delegate that writes the content to a ```Microsoft.AspNetCore.Blazor.RenderTree.RenderTreeBuilder```';
+* I learned about the ```BlazorComponent``` (dependent on ```Microsoft.AspNetCore.Blazor.Components```) which is an 'Optional base class for Blazor components.
+Alternatively, Blazor components may implement Microsoft.AspNetCore.Blazor.Components.IComponent directly';

 ## What's it all about?